• FB

 Slice and freeze in an airtight container for up to a month.

 To reheat, place the bread in a preheated 375 F oven for a few minutes.
-If desired you can also give it a little drizzle of olive oil before reheating.
+If desired, you can also drizzle it with a little olive oil before reheating.

 No Knead Everything Garlic Oregano Focaccia